AshampooSystems/boden/docs/docs/reference/layout/yoga/json.md

 # JSON support

-[FlexStylesheet](stylesheet.md) can be easily de-/serialized to/from json using the [nlohmann::json](https://github.com/nlohmann/json) library.
+[FlexStylesheet](stylesheet.md) can be easily de-/serialized to/from JSON using the [nlohmann::json](https://github.com/nlohmann/json) library.

 ## Linking

-The json helper functions are only enabled if the C++ define "BDN_HAS_NLOHMANN_JSON" is defined.
+The JSON helper functions are only enabled if `BDN_HAS_NLOHMANN_JSON` is defined.
 This happens automatically if you link the Boden provided library:

 ```CMake
 # In you CMakeLists.txt